-On the other hand, sitting correctly and in a comfortable position will focus your mind, support good joint health, and help you with the proper breathing techniques.
+On the other hand, sitting correctly and in a comfortable position will focus your mind, support good joint health, and help you with the proper breathing exercises.

 It Poses No Issue!

 If you force yourself to sit in uncomfortable meditation positions, you are going to get knee and back pain when meditating.

 Not only are these positions bad for your body, but they are also bad for your practice too.

 Forcing yourself into uncomfortable meditation sitting positions when meditating will impede your ability to concentrate.

 That is why the right way how to sit for meditation is not in technical positions.

 Yes, Buddhist monks sit with their legs cross as do yoga teachers, but only because they are trained to do so, and they find it comfortable.

 If you do not find lotus position or Burmese position comfortable, don’t do it.

 Fair point.
 Except that Buddhist monks can sit comfortably with their legs crossed.
 Most adults in the west cannot.
 Plus, sitting with your legs crossed for too long can be bad for your health.

 To prove this, go ahead and sit with your legs crossed for a few minutes, and try to focus on your breath.
 If you are not comfortable in this position, you will find that your mind continually focuses on the discomfort in your legs, preventing you from meditating.

 But then, why do Buddhists sit in lotus?